indrekots/aws-workshop/README.md

 * create 2 subnets for databases, place them in different availability zones
 * a region can have several availability zones, place 3 subnets in `az-1` and the rest in `az-2`

-> **Public subnet** is associated with a route table that has a route to an IGW.
-> **Private subnet** is associated with a route table that hasn't got a route to an IGW.
+> :information_source: A **Public subnet** is associated with a route table that has a route to an IGW.
+A **Private subnet** is associated with a route table that hasn't got a route to an IGW.

 ## 4. NAT Gateway